 You have the right to:

-- Get a list of who received your medical information within a six-year period by writing to Gateway or by calling Gateway to request a form for this purpose.
+Get a list of those with whom we’ve shared information.
+You can ask for a list (called “an accounting”) of the times we’ve shared your health information within the last six years.
 You must tell Gateway the dates for which you are requesting the list.
-The list will not cover information given out before April 14, 2003, information that was given to you or your personal representative, or information given for healthcare payments, for Gateway operations or for law enforcement needs.
+The list will not cover information that was given to you or your personal representative, or information given for healthcare payments, for Gateway business operations, or for law enforcement needs.

-What is the non-public information that Gateway HealthSM collects about you?
+What is the non-public information that Gateway collects and shares about you?

 How does Gateway protect your non-public information?

-If you believe Gateway has violated your privacy rights as stated in this notice, you may file a complaint at the following address:
+If you have a question about this notice or believe Gateway has violated your privacy rights as stated in this notice, you can file a complaint by contacting:

 Four Gateway Center

 Pittsburgh, PA 15222

 For more information on filing a complaint or your rights stated in this notice, you may call our Member Services at 1-800-392-1147 or 1-800-685-5209 (TTY/TDD users: 711).
 Filing a complaint will not affect your benefits.
 Translations services are available at no cost to you.